 Smiles For Kids

 This program was started fourteen years ago by Sacramento dentists and has now spread throughout the United States.
 It is held on a Saturday during February (National Dental Health Month).
 Dental offices all over our country open their doors to provide free dental care for underprivileged children.
 Our local program is run by the Sacramento District Dental Society.
-The children who qualify are those who fall through the cracks in various other programs and are not eligible for dental care
+The children who qualify are those who fall through the cracks in various other programs and are not eligible for dental care…but desperately need it.

 We have been lucky enough to get to participate every year since the beginning of the program.
 We host an array of compassionate and highly professional dentists, hygienists, registered dental assistants, auxiliary staff members, and interpreters in our office who treat as many children as we can.
 It is a highly rewarding experience and genuinely enjoyed by all who participate.